Istanbul Food Guide

 Photo credit: Palukçu Balık Lokantası

-The seafood is incredibly fresh and tasty.
-If you have a friend who can read Turkish, bring them along: the placemat will have you giggling with phrases like: “If your dad isn’t rich, it’s not your fault.
-If your father-in-law isn’t rich, then that’s your fault”.
+The decoration is so cute you will either squeal or feel like you are in a boat cabin floating on the sea.
+The seafood is fresh and full of flavor.
+If you have a friend who reads Turkish, bring them along: the placemat will have you giggling with lines like “If your dad isn’t rich, it’s not your fault.
+If your father-in-law isn’t rich, then that’s your fault.”

 Address: Şehremini, Büyük Saray Meydanı Cd.
 No:13, 34104 Fatih/İstanbul